 - 1. Preventing pollution

 - 2. Managing waste

 - 3. Dealing with sewage and waste water

 - 4. Biosecurity

 - 5. Behaviour ashore

-- 6. Behaviour when visiting historical sites
+- 6. Best practice when visiting historical sites

-- 7. Behaviour when close to wildlife
+- 7. Best practice when close to wildlife

 A vessel's Environment Protection Plan will, to a degree, depend on the type and size of vessel.
 For example, larger craft may have sewage treatment systems, many pleasure yachts will have black water tanks and small craft may have no specific systems.